glennquah/ConnectCard/README.md

 ### Need:

+Currently, there are existing name cards applications that provide features such as storing and managing digital name cards of self and others.
+However, there are some few applications that satisfy some features that are important in a digital name card application.

+Existing name card applications have limited functionality in these areas Converting current physical name cards into digital name cards easily Sharing digital name cards with others easily
-There is a need for a digital platform that allows users to store and manage their personal name cards, as well as name cards from others or businesses.
-Additionally, users require a solution to store and access membership or loyalty reward cards without the need for physical cards.
+Store and access membership or loyalty reward cards digitally, eliminating the reliance on physical cards.

 ### Solution:

-Our mobile application provides a convenient solution by allowing users to scan physical name cards using their phone camera and convert them into digital cards stored within the application.
+ConnectCard provides a convenient solution by allowing users to scan physical name cards using their phone camera and convert them into digital cards stored within the application.
 Users can easily update their personal digital name cards, keeping their contact information up to date for seamless interactions.
-The application also enables users to exchange digital name cards effortlessly using NFC technology.
+The application also enables users to exchange digital name cards effortlessly, through sending it through a link and using NFC technology.
 Furthermore, users can store and track their membership or loyalty reward cards digitally, while vendors can update customers' progress in real-time.
 With our app, individuals can simplify their wallet, stay connected with ease, and take full advantage of membership benefits without the hassle of physical cards.

 ## Table of Contents